 Your child will bring home a book every night that is matched to their current reading ability (read more about this here).
 Please spend time reading this with them focusing on decoding unknown words, reading at speed and using appropriate expression.
 Every child needs to be reading aloud as often as possible.
 Don’t forget to log your reading minutes for Buster’s Book Club!

-Every Monday your child will come home with a spelling book containing five to ten spellings matched to the curriculum they are studying or key vocabulary they will be using in their work that term.
+Update first sentence under Spellings: Every Monday your child will come home with a spelling book (KS1) or spellings will be posted on ClassDojo or written in home journals (KS2).
 Please work with them to use different strategies to learn them such as: